A Scent for Every Story: ODEON Introduces Skin-Safe Luxurious Fragrances for Men and Women - www.lokmattimes.com

 A Scent for Every Story: ODEON Introduces Skin-Safe Luxurious Fragrances for Men and Women

-New Delhi [India], October 7: In response to India's growing demand for affordable yet premium fragrances, ODEON, the beauty ...
+PNN New Delhi [India], October 7: In response to India's growing demand for affordable yet premium fragrances, ODEON, the ...

 New Delhi [India], October 7: In response to India's growing demand for affordable yet premium fragrances, ODEON, the beauty and personal care brand under Meso Private Limited, has launched a new range of luxury perfumes exclusively in India for men and women, starting at just ₹399.